DarthKeizer/Pi-Hole-stats-tweeter/README.md

 # How to use
 1. Install Python 3
-2. `pip install -U -r requirements.txt`
+2. `pip3 install -U -r requirements.txt`
 3. Copy config.ini.example to config.ini and adjust it
     * `api_path` = Path to your /admin/api.php of Pi-Hole
     * Tokens: Create an application [here](https://apps.twitter.com/)